 Visitors can grab a bite to eat and keep warm and happy as they explore everything on offer on what will inevitably be a cold winter day.
 The Nuremberg Christkind even makes an appearance for the opening weekend to kick off the festivities.
 Meanwhile, there are other live performances, music and a visit from Santa himself.
 The Christmas market has brought that European charm to the City of Brotherly Love.

-Christkindlmarkt in Helen, Georgia by Adventure Dragon
+Christkindlmarkt in Helen, Georgia – Adventure Dragon

 Nestled against the foot of the Blue Ridge Mountains in the United States, a little Bavarian-style mountain village hosts one of the best Christmas markets I’ve ever attended.
 Helen, Georgia contains just 430 residents but consistently remains the third most visited city in the state, and it’s all due to its festive spirit and quirky charms.
 To kick off the town’s Christkindlmarkt, an annual parade winds its way from downtown Helen to the Festhalle on Edelweiss Street, where kids can enjoy a bonfire with s’mores while meeting Santa.
 Then, for the first few weeks of December, the Downtown Marketplatz fills its stalls with unique holiday decorations, gifts, and candy treats.

 You can’t go home without first sampling some fudge from the Hansel and Gretel Candy Kitchen.
-They make over 20 different flavors, including my favorites–Chocolate Raspberry, Amaretto Almond, and Peanut Butter.
+They make over 20 different flavors, including my favorites: Chocolate Raspberry, Amaretto Almond, and Peanut Butter.
 Gorgeous wreaths and Christmas trees also light up the town for weeks before finally going home with the highest bidders just in time for Christmas.
 If you’re a fan of small towns and lesser-known Christmas markets, then you’ll absolutely love the German-inspired Christkindlmarkt of Helen, Georgia.

-- Bryant Park’s Winter Village in New York
+- Bryant Park’s Winter Village in New York – Postcards from Ivi

 Bryant Park in New York City is definitely one of the places where you can really feel the Christmas spirit of the city.
 Winter Village at Bryant Park opens at the end of October and you can enjoy the shops and the rink (free admission).
 You can buy not only christmas crafts but also items from regular shops.
 Winter Village at Bryant Park is a must visit if you’re visiting New York during winter.
-I loved this place when I was there for Christmas 2017.
-The Holiday Shops are open through January 2, 2019.
+I loved this place when I was there for Christmas in 2017.
+The Holiday Shops are open through January 2, 2020.

 I hope you’ve enjoyed the post and visit some of these awesome Christmas markets to get you into the spirit!
 Thanks to all the bloggers who’ve contributed 🙂